One Dead, Seven Missing After Two Japanese Military Helicopters Crash - UrduPoint

 One Dead, Seven Missing After Two Japanese Military Helicopters Crash

-Tokyo, (APP - UrduPoint / Pakistan Point News - 21st Apr, 2024) One died and seven people were missing Sunday after an apparent accident overnight involving two Japanese military helicopters out to sea, officials said.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 21st Apr, 2024) One died and seven people were missing Sunday after an accident overnight in which two Japanese military helicopters apparently collided before crashing into the sea, officials said.

 A spokesman for Japan's Self-Defense Force (SDF) confirmed the late Saturday incident to AFP and said that one person was rescued but later confirmed dead.